dvarrui/teuton-client/README.md

 # Teuton Client

-## Introduction

 [Teuton Software](https://github.com/teuton-software/teuton) is an infrastructure test application, that is installed into host called T-NODE.

+**Manual**
-T-NODE user monitorize remote S-NODE users machines using [Teuton Software](https://github.com/teuton-software/teuton).

-When a S-NODE user wants to be tested, must wait until T-NODE user launch manually Teuton test units.
-Or start TeutonServer and attend request automatically.
+User from T-NODE machine monitorize remote S-NODE machines using [Teuton Software](https://github.com/teuton-software/teuton).
+So when a S-NODE user is ready to be tested, must wait until T-NODE user decided to launch manually Teuton test units.

+**Auto**

+If T-NODE user starts TeutonServer, then requests will be attended automatically.

-**Teuton client** is used for S-NODE users, to send request to TeutonServer (T-NODE host).
-This way, S-NODE host is evaluated by the server at any time without T-NODE user intervention.
+S-NODE users execute **Teuton client**, to send request to TeutonServer (T-NODE host).
+So, S-NODE host is evaluated by the server at any time without T-NODE user intervention.

+---
 ## Installation

 `gem install teuton-client`

+---
 ## Running

-* First, TeutonServer must be running into T-NODE host.
+* First, [TeutonServer](https://github.com/teuton-software/teuton-server) must be running into T-NODE host.
 * `teuton-client SERVER-IP 16001`, S-NODE user send requet ro server.

 ## Examples